hiramsoft/es6-ng-twbs-gulp-start/readme.md

 I'm unfamiliar with [Brunch](http://brunch.io/), but the conventions it chose on the surface seem to clash with this project.
 For example, "JS files will be automatically concatenated."
 I don't want source ES6 files with ".js" extensions to be concatenated.
 I want JSPM and Babel to compile them.
 I could see concatenating the build.js file with other JS files, but where does build.js go?
-I'm sure there is a way around this, but I given Brunch is much less popular
-I withdrew consideration based on the expected the learning curve.
+I'm sure there is a way around this, but given Brunch is much less popular I withdrew consideration based on the expected the learning curve.